AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

 *Note:* this is also the most minimal valid alchemist specification

 #### The `variables` key
-The `variable` section lists variable simulation values.
+The `variables` section lists variable simulation values.
 A custom variable is defined in a Java class which implements the [Variable][Variable] interface.
 If no fully qualified variable name is provided for class loading, Alchemist uses the package [variables][VariablePackage] to search for the class.

 **Examples**
 {% highlight yaml %}